Qulasta: Date

-The Qolasta, and two other key texts to Mandaic literature, the Mandaean Book of John and the Ginza Rabba, were compiled together.
+The Qulasta, and two other key texts to Mandaic literature, the Mandaean Book of John and the Ginza Rabba, may have been compiled together.
 However, their date of authorship is heavily debated, some believing it to be during the second and third centuries, and others believing it to be conceived during the first century.
+A study of the colophons of this text would appear to push back a date to the third century at the latest.